 nshkr.com loads normally in Bing, generates no phantom 4xx errors, and shows no comparable visibility anomaly.

 One reason this anomaly was reviewed is that gtcode.com publishes public-interest investigation pages.
-That context explains the review priority.
-Content causation remains unresolved.
+The record does not show whether any specific content caused Bing’s treatment of the site.

 What This Exhibit Eliminates

 Exhibits A through D established what Bing’s tools were reporting in February: a site-level diagnostic pattern that caught both investigative journalism and unrelated open-source software pages.
-Exhibit E addresses the how — and eliminates several ordinary technical explanations:
+Exhibit E addresses the how by showing facts inconsistent with several ordinary technical explanations:

 What remains after elimination: Bing’s infrastructure generated phantom errors, reported blocked statuses on selected pages, and overrode its own “Indexed successfully” status — all on a single domain, while an identical-stack domain operated normally.
 The diagnostic tools designed to help webmasters understand and fix problems produced contradictory outputs that created practical opacity.